Strong mixing for the periodic Lorentz gas flow with infinite horizon: Proof of mixing for the Lorentz gas (Theorem )

-\begin{pfof}{~Theorem~\ref{cor:mixingrate}} In this proof we start from Corollary~\ref{cor:easymix} and Theorem~\ref{lem:tight}.
-Assume that $f$ and $g$ are nonnegative with support in the ball of radius $K_0$.
-We will use Corollary~\ref{cor:easymix} and the sets $E_n$ defined therein.
-Let $n_0$ be a positive integer such that $\bigcup_{j=1}^I O_j\subset\mathcal D_d$ is contained in the ball of radius $n_0$ centered at $(0,0)$.
-Then observe, for all $n\in\mathbb N$, $B_0\setminus E_n\subset B_{n-n_0}$.
+\end{thm} Before proceeding to the proof of Theorem~\ref{lem:tight}, let us see how Theorem~\ref{cor:mixingrate} follows from Corollary~\ref{cor:easymix} and Theorem~\ref{lem:tight}.\\ \begin{pfof}{~Theorem~\ref{cor:mixingrate}} Assume that $f$ and $g$ are nonnegative with support in $B_0$.
+We will use Corollary~\ref{cor:easymix} and the sets $E_{\pm n}$ defined therein.
+Observe that $B_0\setminus E_{-n}\subset B_n$.
 Let $(f_n)_n$ (resp. $(g_n)_n$) be an increasing sequence of continuous functions supported in $E_{-2n}$ (resp. $E_{2n}$) coinciding with $f$ (resp. $g$) on $E_{-n}$ (resp. $E_n$) and converging pointwise to $f$ (resp. $g$).
-Thus it will follow from Lemma~\ref{lem:tight} and time-reversal of $\Phi$ that
+Thus it will follow from Theorem~\ref{lem:tight} and time-reversibility of $\Phi$ that